Cartan subgroups in connected locally compact groups: Levi decompositions and Cartan subgroups

 \begin{cor} Let $G$ be a connected locally compact group and let $S$ be a Levi subgroup of $G$.
 Then $Z(S)/(S\cap Z(G))$ is compact and totally disconnected. \end{cor}

 \begin{proof} We have a Levi decomposition $G=SR$ for the radical $R$ of $G$.
+As $S\cap Z(G)$ is central in $S$, using the structure of $S=S_0K_0$ as mentioned above and a result of \cite{Rago} on Lie groups, one can show that it is a closed subgroup of $S$.
 Suppose $S$ is compact.
 Then $Z(S)$ is compact and totally disconnected, and the assertion follows trivially.
-Now suppose $S$ is a non compact Lie subgroup.
-Since $G/R$ is also a Lie group and there exists a compact normal subgroup $K$ of $G$ such that $G/K$ is a Lie group, $K\subset R$ and $K\cap S=\{e\}$.
-This implies that $K$ is abelian, and by Lemma \ref{L1}, it is central in $G$.
+Now suppose $S$ is a non-compact Lie subgroup.
+Since $G/R$ is also a Lie group, there exists a compact normal subgroup $K$ of $G$ such that $G/K$ is a Lie group, $K\subset R$ and $K\cap S=\{e\}$.
+This implies that $K$ is abelian, and by Lemma \ref{L1-cpt}, it is central in $G$.
 Let

 Then $K\subset Z(G)\subset Z_K$.
 We now show that $Z_K\cap S= Z(G)\cap S$.
 Since $K$ is central in $G$, $Z_K$ centralises $[G,G]$, and hence also $\ol{[G,G]}$.
 As $S\cap K=\{e\}$ (or as $S\subset [G,G]$), we get that $Z_K\cap S$ is central in $S$, i.e.\ $Z_K\cap S\subset Z(S)$, and hence it is contained in every Cartan subgroup of $S$.
 Let $C_S$ be a Cartan subgroup of $S$.
 By Theorem \ref{decomp}, there exists a Cartan subgroup $C$ of $G$ such that $C=C_S(C\cap R)$ and $C_S$ centralises $C\cap R$.
 Therefore, $Z_K\cap S$ centralises $C$.
 Let $\varrho:G\to G/\ol{[G,G]}$ be the natural projection.
 By Theorem \ref{quotient}, $\varrho(C)$ is a Cartan subgroup of $\varrho(G)$.
 As $\varrho(G)$ is abelian $\varrho(C)=\varrho(G)$.
 Therefore, $G=C\ol{[G,G]}$, and it follows that $Z_K\cap S$ centralises $G$, i.e.\ $Z_K\cap S\subset Z(G)$ and $S\cap Z_K=S\cap Z(G)=Z(S)\cap Z(G)$.